HELVE/VACO/README.md

 ![GALLERY DUAL](/assets/readme_visuals/vaco-dual-gallery.png)

 Fill the template structure with your own meaning, don't hesitate to make it yours.
 Change the sections, template's structure if a need arises to modify it.
-Templates are supposed to work for you as fluid outlines not as rigid boxes - you know what you need best for a certain project.

 ![GALLERY TRIPLE](/assets/readme_visuals/vaco-triple-gallery.png)

+This template is supposed to work for you as fluid outline not as rigid box - you know what you need best for a certain project, adjust accordingly.

 ![GALLERY QUAD](/assets/readme_visuals/vaco-quad-gallery.png)

 <a name="features"></a>
 ### Table of Contents
 1. [Introduction.](#intro)
 2. [Features.](#features)